Track mileage automatically

 What to record in your mileage log book

-A mileage log book normally covers a period of one year if you are claiming mileage allowance relief at tax time.
-If you receive reimbursement from your employer, your mileage log should cover whatever period you receive reimbursement for.
-You should record the following information in your HMRC mileage log:
+A mileage logbook typically covers a period of one year if you are claiming mileage allowance relief at tax time.
+If you receive reimbursement from your employer, your mileage log should cover the period for which you receive reimbursement, e.g. monthly.

-• Any additional information your employer might require, for example, odometer readings.
+• any additional information your employer might require, such as odometer readings

 How much you can save by keeping a mileage log

-It depends on how much you drive your car for business, but any time you forget to log a trip, you are missing out on potential reimbursement.
-The more you use your mileage log book properly and log every necessary detail, the more likely you are to get the proper reimbursement.
+The savings depend on how much you drive your car for business.
+You miss out on potential reimbursement whenever you forget to log a trip.
+The more diligently you use your mileage logbook and log every necessary detail, the more likely you are to receive proper reimbursement.
+The current official rate is 45p per mile, but employers can choose the rate they reimburse employees at.

 Mileage log formats accepted by HMRC

-There are many formats accepted by HMRC for keeping a mileage log book.
-If you have the time to enter everything manually, you can use an Excel mileage log template, a PDF, a Sheets file or a physical log book.
-If you are looking for a faster solution, we recommend a mile tracker app as your online logbook.
-The app can automatically track your trips and will require less time to use.
+HMRC accepts many logbook formats, including paper and electronic ones.
+If you have the time to enter everything manually, you can use an Excel mileage log template, a PDF, a Sheets file, or a physical logbook.
+For a faster solution, we recommend a mile tracker app as your online logbook.
+Apps can automatically track your trips and require less time to use.

-• Don’t forget to keep a spare log and back up the one you have if you use a spreadsheet (the last thing you want is to lose your data).
+• If you use a spreadsheet, keep a spare log and often back up the one you have to avoid losing your data.

 For more information about mileage allowance and reimbursements check out our HMRC mileage guide.